Wow your guests with this beautiful salted caramel apple pie. This apple rose pie is an open faced apple pie that’s as delicious as it is pretty!

 OK – the title of this post.
 It’s somewhat wordy, but I couldn’t leave any of the words out without feeling like you wouldn’t know what the recipe is all about!
 I think I’ve captured it nicely 😉 No guesswork here!

-I have recently been feeling rather confident in my pie dough skills (FINALLY) so I knew the time was nigh that I share a proper pie with you all on the blog.
+Recently, I’ve been feeling rather confident in my pie dough skills (FINALLY) so I knew the time was nigh that I share a proper pie with you all on the blog.
 I have yet to master a beautiful lattice or even pretty cut-outs, but I can make a crust that transfers to a pie plate without crumbling apart!
 Go me!

-You all know about my obsession with salted caramel; it pretty much deserves its own category on the site.
+First off, you all know about my obsession with salted caramel; it pretty much deserves its own category on the site.
 It turns out I’m a big fan of caramel and apple as well, based on the number of recipes I have featuring this combination!
 It only made sense that I’d top my apple pie with salted caramel.

 The caramel sauce is so easy – you actually just make it using the drippings leftover from the apple slices soaked in sugar.
 Genius!